SubstrateLabs/substrate-examples/basics/generate-text/python/README.md

 poetry run example-multi
 ```

-To run the example with Rye, uncomment the Rye sections in `pyproject.toml` and run the following.
+To run the example with Rye, comment out the Poetry sections and uncomment the Rye sections in `pyproject.toml` and run the following.

 ```bash
 rye sync